 Grant Amount: $200,000

-The Greater Boston Senior Home Repair Collaborative is enabling more disadvantaged, older Boston-area residents to live securely at home, with dignity and independence.
+The Greater Boston Senior Home Repair Collaborative enabled more disadvantaged, older Boston-area residents to live securely at home, with dignity and independence.
 The Collaborative is a partnership among four firmly established, well-respected Boston-based non-profit organizations: Neighborhood of Affordable Housing (NOAH), Kit Clark Senior Services, the Ecumenical Social Action Committee (ESAC), and United South End Settlements (USES).

-The Collaborative's services include: repairing and replacing broken toilets and faucets; unclogging drains; installing grab bars and handrails; repairing exterior and interior stairs, etc. AARP Foundation funding will enable The Greater Boston Senior Home Repair Collaborative to extend services to include those aged 50-61 and to expand to serve residents of additional Greater Boston metro communities.
+The Collaborative's services include: repairing and replacing broken toilets and faucets; unclogging drains; installing grab bars and handrails; repairing exterior and interior stairs, etc. AARP Foundation funding enabled The Greater Boston Senior Home Repair Collaborative to extend services to include those aged 50-61 and to expand to serve residents of additional Greater Boston metro communities.

 Greater Lansing Housing Coalition, Lansing, MI – “Tuesday Toolmen”